-Peer Support Wellness and Respite Center- Daily Wellness r eer oupport, 6.
+Peer Support Wellness and Respite Center - Daily Wellness r eer oupport, 6.
 Double Trouble in Recovery; 7.
 Community Resources; 8.
 Community Outreach and Connections; 9.
 Meditation/Relaxation: 10.
-Cooking and Nutrition; 11.
+Cooking and Nutrition; 10.
+Cooking and Natificity, 11.
 Trauma Informed Peer Support; 12.
 Computer Training; 13.
 Physical Activities, such as yoga; 14.
-Writing/Creativity Group (such as lyrical expression, art exploration); and 14.
-Writing/Creativity Group (such as lyrical expression, art exploration), and 15.
+Writing/Creativity Group (such as lyrical expression, art exploration); and 15.
 Social Group Activities.
+A 1 - 1 - 1 - 0 - 1 - 1 - 1.
 Wellness activities shall be available to respite guests as well as individuals who walk-in and choose to participate.
-Admission Criteria Aumission Citteria Individuals must be 18 years or older.
+Admission Criteria 2.
+Individuals must be 18 years or older.
+0 (1 1 0) 3.
 Individuals must be capable of basic self-care during their stay.
-Continuing Stay · Criteria The individual continues to attend and participate.
-The individual indicates a desire to leave the support; Discharge Criteria 2.
+Continuing Stay Criteria The individual continues to attend and participate.
+Discharge Criteria 1.
+The individual indicates a desire to leave the support; Discharge Chiena 2.
 The individual fails to meet the Participation Guidelines.
-The PSWRC does not provide medical services.
+1. The PSWRC does not provide medical services.
 Service Exclusions 2.
 The PSWRC does not accept individuals who are registered sex offenders.
 3. The PSWRC does not provide crisis, clinical or case management services.
-Required 1.
+Deguined 1.
 Walk-in services will be available 7 days a week from 10:00 am to 6:00 pm.
-Components 2.
+Required 2.
 During a first encounter, the PSWRC staff provide a tour for individuals to orient the person to the supports available.
 Components 3.
 An individual who is also in respite is not required to participate in the Daily Wellness Activities.
-1. A PSWRC has a full-time Director who is a Certified Peer Specialist.
+A PSWRC has a full-time Director who is a Certified Peer Specialist.
 Staffing 2.
 The number of remaining staff are defined in contracts but are required to be specially trained Certified Peer Specialists who have participated in targeted areas Requirements of training such as Intentional Peer Support, CPR/First Aid, etc. (in rural areas, an individual with lived experience may be hired as staff with the performance expectation that the CPS credential will be achieved).
 The PSWRC Walk-in Center is available 7 days a week from 10:00 am to 6:00 pm.
 Service 1.
 This recovery support is provided on a drop-in basis promoting immediate availability and engagement.
 Accessibility 2.
 Structured wellness activities are offered intermittently during these hours of operation.
 3. Peer support is available at any point during the open hours.
 Documentation 1.
 Any individual who signs-in between the hours of 10:00 am to 6:00 pm will be considered supported as a participant for that day.
-Requirements 2.
-Sign-in sheets will be maintained by the PSWRC.
-Billing & Reporting 1.
+Requirements Sign-in sheets will be maintained by the PSWRC.
 Visitors that drop-in who do not self-identify as having lived experience are not to be included as a daily participant.
-Requirements 2.
+Billing & Reporting 2.
 Place of Service Code 99 will be used for all claims/encounter submissions to the ASO.
 Requirements